kyma-project/kyma/docs/security-v2/03-01-authentication-in-kyma.md

 ![Dex diagram](./assets/dex.svg)

 1. The user accesses some application (f.e the Kyma Console).
 If the Console application doesn't find a JWT token in the browser session storage, it redirects the user's browser to the Open ID Connect (OIDC) provider, Dex.
 2. Dex lists all defined Identity Provider connectors to the user.
 The user selects the Identity Provider to authenticate with.
-After successful authentication, the browser is redirected back to the OIDC provider which issues a JWT token to the user.
+After successful authentication, the browser is redirected back to the dex which issues a JWT token to the user.
 After obtaining the token, the browser is redirected back to the Console UI.
 The Console UI stores the token in the Session Storage and uses it for all subsequent requests.

 Dex implements a system of connectors that allow you to delegate authentication to external OpenID Connect and SAML2-compliant Identity Providers and use their user stores.
 Read the [tutorial](#tutorials-add-an-identity-provider-to-dex) to learn how to enable authentication with an external Identity Provider by using a Dex connector.